-2.15 Securities Lending by Asset Management Companies on behalf of Collective Investment Schemes36
+3.15 Securities Lending by AMCs on behalf of Collective Investment Schemes43

-- 2.15.1 An Asset Management Company on behalf of Collective Investment Schemes namely equity, asset allocation, balanced and index schemes may lend equity securities maximum upto 10% of net assets of such Collective Investment Scheme out of its equity portfolio. - 2.15.2 An Asset management company on behalf of Collective Investment Scheme shall lend securities only through platform provided by an authorized intermediary for the purpose of securities lending and borrowing as per the Securities (Leveraged Markets and Pledging) Rules, 2011; - 2.15.3 An Asset Management Company shall make necessary amendments in offering document of respective CIS and given necessary notice to the unit holders as per the requirements 44(7) of NBFC Regulations 2008;
+- 3.15.1 An AMC on behalf of Collective Investment Schemes namely equity, asset allocation, balanced and index schemes may lend equity securities maximum up to 10% of net assets of such Collective Investment Scheme out of its equity portfolio. - 3.15.2 An AMC on behalf of Collective Investment Scheme shall lend securities only through platform provided by an authorized intermediary for the purpose of securities lending and borrowing as per the Securities (Leveraged Markets and Pledging) Rules, 2011. - 3.15.3 An AMC shall make necessary amendments in offering document of respective CIS and given necessary notice to the unit holders as per the requirements 44(7) of NBFC Regulations 2008. - 3.15.4 The above three requirements are issued without prejudice to the requirements prescribed under Securities (Leveraged Markets and Pledging) Rules, 2011.